-Each year, thousands of U.S. citizens adopt children from overseas.
+Each year, U.S. citizens adopt thousands of children from overseas.
 This is known as an intercountry adoption.

 USCIS is Responsible For: